Welcome to Carshalton and Wallington Labour Party’s website

 Proper consultation of residents about traffic schemes

-The Lib Dem council’s Low Traffic Neighbourhood schemes were poorly considered and implemented.
-We support the aspiration to reduce traffic and improve air quality, but changes need to be introduced after listening to what residents need.
-Read more
+The Lib Dem Council’s Low Traffic Neighbourhood schemes were poorly considered and implemented.
+A lot of people are not happy with the way parking zones and permits have been put in.
+We support the need to reduce traffic and improve air quality, but changes shouldn’t be imposed from above.
+We have been listening to residents about what they want and will demand further consultations from the Council.Read more

 Holding our local Conservative MP to account